StevenMicheletti/poolparty/README.md

 PoolParty is designed to be run on Linux (GNU) operating systems.
 Because it coordinates the execution of multiple packages there are number of dependencies that must be installed prior to running.
 With the use of diverse packages, the latest versions of Java, Perl, and R must be installed.
 The required packages for PoolParty are:

-## Required package with the respective version
+## Required package with version at inception
 - Burrows-Wheeler Aligner (BWA; 07.12) - http://bio-bwa.sourceforge.net/
 - Fastqc (0.11.7 ) - https://www.bioinformatics.babraham.ac.uk/projects/fastqc/
 - samblaster (0.1.24) - https://github.com/GregoryFaust/samblaster